software-students-fall2023/1-specification-exercise-teamnamenosure/README.md

 2. As a chief that cares about customer experience, I want to know what are some of the best-selling alcohols in the market, so that I can better understand customer’s taste for drinks, and develop a menu accordingly.

-3. As a whisky lover, I want to keep track of all kinds of whisky I have tried, so that I can know what I haven’t tried yet.
+3. As a whisky lover, I want to keep track of all kinds of whisky I have tried and mark to ones I love, so that I can know what I haven’t tried yet, and purchase the ones I wish to try.

 4. As an alcohol lover, I want to understand the background story of different kinds of wines, so that I can better understand the alcohol culture of different producing areas.